yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/gitpod.md

 showAsideToc: true
 ---

-Use the [Gitpod](https://www.gitpod.io) to provision an instant development environment with a pre-configured YugabyteDB.
+Use the [Gitpod](https://www.gitpod.io) workspaces to provision an instant development environment with a pre-configured YugabyteDB.

 Gitpod is a configurable ready to code cloud development environment accessible via a browser.
-A Gitpod workspace includes everything developers need to develop for a specific repository, including the vscode or theia editing experience, common languages, tools, and utilities.
+A Gitpod workspace includes everything developers need to develop for a specific repository, including the `vscode` or `theia` editing experience, common languages, tools, and utilities.
 Instantly it sets up a cloud-hosted, containerized, and customizable vscode/theia environment.

 Follow the steps below to set up a Gitpod workspace environment with a pre-configured YugabyteDB.
 For details on Gitpod workspaces, see the [Gitpod documentation](https://www.gitpod.io/docs/).

-## Requirements
+## Requirements ⏳
-This doesn't require anything in your local workstation other than a code editor and git cli.
+Gitpod doesn't require anything in your local workstation other than a code editor and git cli.
 Much of the development happens in the cloud through a web browser.

 ## Getting Started with a boot app
 You can find the source at [Spring Boot todo on GitHub](https://github.com/srinivasa-vasu/todo).

 ### Initialize the base project structure
-This is a Java Spring Boot reactive app.
-However, the steps to go through the Codespaces experience are agnostic of the language/framework.
+Spring todo is a Java Spring Boot reactive app.
+However, the steps to go through the Gitpod experience are agnostic of the language/framework.
 A quick way to get started with a spring boot app is via the [Spring Initializer](https://start.spring.io).
 Generate the base project structure with Webflux, Flyway, and R2DBC dependencies.

 ![set-up the base project abstract](/images/develop/gitdev/gitpod/init-sb.png)